 In addition to the above two festivals which have religions undertones, here are four more festivals combining dogs, fanfare and music!

-4. Woof-Stock This annual Toronto festival showcases dogs and their sensational tricks, pug racing etc. This free event is there for the visiting!
+This annual Toronto festival showcases dogs and their sensational tricks, pug racing, etc. This free event is there for visiting!

 Aimed at raising money for animal rights organisations, the event is held in September.
 It’s a charity concert event against animal cruelty and which raises money for Melbourne-based animal advocacy organisations.
 The inspiration is simple,” says festival director, Abby Gee.
 “We’re trying to save the lives of ex-puppy farm and abandoned pound dogs.”

 7. Ugly dog contest